 But before you run to your tattoo artist, there is one thing you should know about watercolor tattoos: They have a bad reputation for not lasting long.
 Tattoo artist Jessica Valentine tells Refinery29 that these tattoos (that require a bit more shading than your typical linework design) can fade quickly.
 Her suggestion to keep your colorful ink vibrant: Be liberal with your sunscreen and daily lotion — it'll increase the longevity of that tattoo you just paid a lot of money for.
 After all, getting the tattoo is easy — maintaining an aftercare routine is the hard part.

 Ahead, the raddest watercolor tattoo designs to get this summer.1 of 15

 , this design hides a written message within the color-drenched berry branch.

 There's no wrong place to get a watercolor tattoo.
-Still, the thigh is one of our favorite spots for summer and, thanks to Georgia Grey's work
+Still, the spine is one of our favorite spots for summer and, thanks to Georgia Grey's work

 Yes, floral tattoos